Courses

 In addition to the core curriculum, there are additional cocurricular activities meant to complement the core curriculum.
 Industry workshops and labs are designed to explore current topics and "trends" in the industry that deepen a student's overall understanding and musicianship.
 Students are expected to attend at least three workshops or labs as part of the musicianship course.

-As part of the ensemble core curriculum, students will have the opportunity to record a song with their ensemble in our state-of-the-art recording studio.
 All students will also perform with their ensemble in the Lagos de Conciertos.
 The Lago de Conciertos happens on a floating stage, in front of the Príncipe Felipe Science Museum in the City of Arts and Sciences, where the campus is also located.
+Dates of the performances will take place the last three days of the program in the evening.
+Students will be assigned a performance date during the first week of the program.
+Concerts are open to the general public.

 Lagos de Conciertos Flickr Album